practicalli-johnny/hack-the-tower-uk/index.md

 **Twitter: @HackTheTower**

 # Sign ups
-You can sign up for free at any of the following groups on meetup.com (please [https://twitter.com/jr0cket](contact me) if you are an organiser and want to add this event to your meetup communtiy).
+You can sign up for free at any of the following groups on meetup.com (please [contact me](https://twitter.com/jr0cket) if you are an organiser and want to add this event to your meetup communtiy).

 * [London Salesforce Developers](http://www.meetup.com/LondonSalesforceDevelopers/)
 * [London Scala user groups](http://www.meetup.com/london-scala/)